anhkhoakz/anhkhoakz.github.io/content/blog/zsh_configurations.md

 But I've found that it's too heavy for my use case.

-The motivation for me to optimize my ZSH configuration comes that after I read the Speed Matters: How I Optimized My ZSH Startup to Under 70ms[^4] gist, I found that
+The motivation for me to optimize my ZSH configuration comes that after I read the Speed Matters: How I Optimized My ZSH Startup to Under 70ms[^4].

 ## Initial Configuration